DataDog/kics/documentation/rules/k8s/root_container_not_mounted_as_read_only.md

 ### Description

  The root container filesystem should be mounted as read-only.
+This rule checks both `containers` and `initContainers` and expects `securityContext.readOnlyRootFilesystem` to be set to `true` for each container.
+It reports `IncorrectValue` when the field is present and `false`, and `MissingAttribute` when the field is undefined.

 ## Compliant Code Examples